- 8 units installed in the UNH MUB

 UNH Housing users Symmons Hyda pipe shower valves with low flow shower heads, SymmonsTouch Free low flow toilet Valves, and SymmonsTouch free low flow Sink Faucets in Williamson, Christensen and Hubbard Halls.

 This has a major – up to 25% – water savings in the three buildings.
-UNH will be saving 5,322 gallons of water per year.
+UNH saves 5,322 gallons of water per year.

 Partial Water Bottle Ban